BLOG

 Risky Black Hat SEO Tactics

 Before we discuss the risks of black hat SEO tactics, let’s discuss what classifies as black hat SEO to begin with.
 One prime example of black hat SEO is keyword stuffing and tag manipulation.
-It was not uncommon not too long ago for web developers to insert all kinds of unrelated keywords into their title tags or stuff them with any and every iteration of a particular keyword in an attempt to boost rankings.
+This involves excessively repeating keywords throughout a website's content, including title tags, meta descriptions and body text.
+The goal is to trick search engines into thinking a page is more relevant to a specific search query than it actually is.

 Why People Use Black Hat Tactics